makerdao/community/governance/delegates/0xb21e535Fb349E4eF0520318aCFe589E174B0126b/profile.md

 ### Conflicts of Interest

 I hold a bit of YFI, AAVE, COMP but not to the same degree I hold MKR.
-I am currently not participating in any other DAO and do not plan to do that.
+Aside from being a [ENS-Delegate](https://discuss.ens.domains/t/ens-dao-delegate-applications/815/881), I am currently not participating in any other DAO and do not plan to do that.

 I have read and agree to the [Delegate Code of Conduct](https://forum.makerdao.com/t/recognised-delegate-code-of-conduct/9384).